-The castle had oval shape in the plan, its size was about 70 x 21 meters.
-It consisted of a perimeter defensive wall, a square tower on the east side and a residential building on the other side of the courtyard.
-The tower was 9.8×9.8 meters long and protected the near gate.
-In the middle of the courtyard, a water tank was made.
+The castle’s plan was in the shape of an elongated oval measuring approximately 70 x 21 meters.
+It consisted of external fortifications, the main stone perimeter defensive wall, a square tower on the east side and a residential building on the other side of the courtyard.
+The tower was 9.8 x 9.8 meters in size and protected the gate next to it.
+A water tank was cut in the middle of the courtyard, and a second tank was located on the smaller courtyard on the west side of the residential building.
 An additional earth-stone rampart ran around the wall, probably reinforced with a palisade.
-The road to the castle led from the west to the north-eastern part, where it turned off at the bulging of the earth rampart and reached the walls of the castle.
+The road to the castle led from the west to the north-east, where it turned at the bulge of the embankment and reached the main walls of the castle.

 The castle has not survived to modern times.
-Only foundations were uncovered during archaeological research.
+Apart from three small fragments of walls, only the foundations were uncovered during archaeological excavations.
+Entrance to the former castle area is free.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.